 - CRRT (continuous renal replacement therapies)

 - TPE (therapeutic plasma exchange)

 - Liver support for acute hepatic failure

-The ECLS Program at LSU Health Shreveport has been providing ECMO since 1993, first in adults and subsequently in children and neonates, and is internationally recognized.
-The ECMO team now consists of five ECMO physicians, two perfusionists, and a bedside team of nurses and respiratory therapists.
+The ECLS Program at Ochsner LSU Health Shreveport has been providing ECMO since 1993, first in adults and subsequently in children and neonates, and is internationally recognized.
+The ECMO team now consists of five ECMO physicians and a bedside team of nurses and respiratory therapists.
 The team has been involved in researching new support modalities, such as intravascular oxygenation and pumpless arteriovenous CO2 removal at both the pre-clinical and clinical stages for over 20 years.

-LSU Health Shreveport has been recognized as a Center of Excellence by the Extracorporeal Life Support Organization (ELSO), a unique international organization devoted to the application and advancement of prolonged bedside extracorporeal techniques worldwide.
-This association keeps UH at the forefront of this complex technology.
+Ochsner LSU Health Shreveport has been recognized as a Center of Excellence by the Extracorporeal Life Support Organization (ELSO), a unique international organization devoted to the application and advancement of prolonged bedside extracorporeal techniques worldwide.
+This association keeps Ochsner LSU Health Shreveport at the forefront of this complex technology.